Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Symmetry restrictions

-In this more detailed investigation, we will also use the symmetry-restricted functionals, so a parametrisation of the remaining degrees of freedom $\mat{\xi}$ will be established.
-Let us first consider the explicit construction of a pure-state functional (with or without symmetry restriction) in some more detail.
+In this more detailed investigation, we will also use the symmetry-restricted functionals to simplify the parametrisation $\mat{\xi}$ which needs to be established.
+Yet, let us first consider the explicit construction of a pure-state functional (with or without symmetry restriction) in more detail.
 Assuming that the wavefunction is expanded in NOs, the constrained search~\eqref{eq:LevySearch} imposes two types of conditions: 1) diagonality conditions, i.e.\ that the 1RDM is diagonal and 2) occupation number conditions.
 The conditions from the occupation numbers do not contain any cross terms between the configurations, so these conditions lead to a set of linear constraints on the square modulus of the CI coefficients

-where $I$ runs over the configurations and $A_{kI}$ tells how much each configurations $I$ contributes to the natural occupation $n_k$.
-This linear set of equations is easily solved to determine the constraints on the CI coefficients and the null-space of $\mat{A}$ yields the remaining variational freedom.
+where $I$ runs over the configurations and one-particle coupling coefficients~\cite{KnowlesHandy1989} $A_{kI}$ tells how much each configuration $I$ contributes to the natural occupation $n_k$.
+This linear set of equations can easily be solved to determine the constraints on the CI coefficients, though the large dimension of the CI space can be problematic in practice.
+The null-space of $\mat{A}$ yields the remaining variational freedom.
 Provided that there are no additional constraints, the null-space yields exactly the parameters $\mat{\xi}$ in~\eqref{eq:freeSearch}, apart from the phase of the CI coefficients.
 This is exactly how the exact functional for the translationally invariant one-band lattice model was constructed~\cite{SchillingSchilling2019}.

 On the other hand, the diagonality conditions do mix different configurations, so these conditions contain products of different CI coefficients.
-Hence, the presence of these conditions leads to coupled quadratic equations, which are difficult to solve in general.
-Although, for simple cases like the examples put forward by Wang and Knowles, it is still possible to solve these equations (see Sec.~\ref{sec:paramD2h} and Ap.~\ref{ap:paramC2v}) when there are only a few diagonality constraints.
+Hence, the presence of these conditions leads to coupled quadratic equations, which are difficult to solve in general, although, for simple cases like the examples put forward by Wang and Knowles, they can still be solved (see Sec.~\ref{sec:paramD2h} and Ap.~\ref{ap:paramC2v}), since there are only a few diagonality constraints to deal with when symmetry restrictions are imposed.